Need to Know: July 11, 2019 - American Press Institute

 OFF THE TOP

-You might have heard: Bipartisan support is brewing for legislation that would help media companies fight back against big tech (Washington Post)
+You might have heard: Knight Institute calls on Facebook to lift restrictions on digital journalism and research (Knight Foundation), after Facebook attempted to kill a Gizmodo investigation into how Facebook’s People You May Know algorithm works (Gizmodo)

-But did you know: State lawmakers try to bridge widening local-news gaps (Columbia Journalism Review)
+But did you know: Social media giants are restricting research vital to journalism (Columbia Journalism Review)

-More lawmakers are introducing legislation designed to protect and preserve local news, writes Monica Busch.
-In 2018, New Jersey led the way with the establishment of the Civic Information Consortium, which would create a state fund for media projects — although yesterday it was announced that the original $5 million earmarked for the fund has gone down to $2 million.
-Massachusetts has recently developed a bill that would create a commission to study “communities underserved by local journalism” and make policy recommendations for state news media business models, potential nonprofit solutions, and “identifying career pathways…for aspiring journalists in Massachusetts.”
-And at the federal level, U.S. Rep. Mark DeSaulnier has introduced the Saving Local News Act, which is aimed at making it easier for news organizations to claim nonprofit status.
-“I see it as advocating for democracy,” says Massachusetts Rep. Lori Ehrlich.
-“Without a functioning news industry, you know, our democracy breaks down.”
+The Cambridge Analytica scandal and ongoing fallout have caused social media companies to lock down their data — in the process shutting out researchers examining how the platforms are used to influence elections, and limiting how well they can serve as sources to journalists, writes Jeff Hemsley.
+“Without this research, the public would be less informed about how politicians and the public use social media during the political process.
+We would lack an understanding of the ways platforms like Facebook and Twitter are affecting how we access political information.”
+While researchers will still be collecting social media data during the 2020 election, they will get less of it, says Hemsley.
+While efforts to protect users’ data privacy are understandable, there should be exceptions for researchers looking to access data for educational purposes, similar to fair use laws for copyrighted materials, he suggests.

++ Noted: Expansion of secrecy law for intelligence operatives alarms free press advocates (New York Times); Trump hosted “social media summit” without Facebook, Twitter or Google (ABC News); Twitter went down during yesterday’s White House social media summit (The Verge); Facebook will now show you how to opt out of targeted ads (BuzzFeed News); Blaming “shrinkage,” Starbucks will stop selling newspapers at its coffee shops in September (New York Post)

 API UPDATE